livitup/docker-k8s-lab/docs/source/docker/docker-cli.rst

 docker pull
 ~~~~~~~~~~~~

-``docker pull`` will pull a docker image from image registry, it's docker hub by default.
+``docker pull`` will pull a docker image from image registry.
+The default registry is the Internet-based docker hub.

 .. code-block:: bash